FRANCISCO GELLA Founding Director & Core Faculty Mentor

 JULIE ROSE FRIEDRICH Associate Director & Core Faculty Mentor

-In 2013, President Obama and the White House named Julie one of the most influential arts teachers in the United States through her mentorship of young dancers.
+In 2013, President Obama and the White House named Julie one of the most influential arts teachers in the country for her mentorship of young dancers.

 Adjunct Faculty and Presenters